jtlapp/kysely-mapper/README.md

 This package provides three classes for mapping tables: `AbstractTableMapper`, `TableMapper` and `CompleteRowTransforms`. `AbstractTableMapper` is a base class for constructing your own kinds of table mappers. `TableMapper` is a generic mapping utility that implements `AbstractTableMapper` and should suffice for most of your needs. `CompleteRowTransforms` provides default mappings for a table mapper whose queries input and output entire rows of the underlying table.

-For the examples that follow, assume we have the following 'users' table:
+For the examples that follow, assume we have the following '**users**' table:

 - **id**: auto-incrementing integer, primary key
 - **name**: text